PR Action Board Skill

 Triage board written to: /tmp/pr-action-board-{timestamp}.md

-Save the file and tell me "done" to execute.
+Save and tell me "done" — everything will execute in parallel.

-Do NOT proceed until the human explicitly says they are done annotating.
+Do NOT proceed until the human explicitly says they are done reviewing.

 Phase 4 — Parse Annotations